 Three weeks later I got another ticket.
 The story repeated.
 My wife’s former car and the same driver.
 Things were quiet for another couple of months.
 Then, once again I received a ticket.
 This time for running a red light.
 I was furious.
 It wasn’t just a circumstance.
 I was certain the new owner of the car was doing it intentionally.

 For the third time I sent all of the documentation to the courthouse.
 This time I included a long and detailed letter explaining what had happened.
 I also tried to get a hold of the buyer’s father, but with no luck.
 So I called the police and gave them all of the information I knew about the guy.
 They said they would look into it.
 Multiple driving tickets worth half the amount he paid for the car didn’t surprise them.
 To me it was more than that.
 The guy stole my identity and enjoyed impunity.

 I never imagined falling victim to identity theft in this way.
 But the police officer said the scam was pretty common.
 Someone buys an old car, never transfers the title, drives it until it finally breaks down, and goes unpunished.

 The policeman also suggested I monitor my personal and legal data more thoroughly, which I did.
 One of the steps I took was signing my wife and myself up for a data monitoring service called OneRep.
 Thanks to this tool we now monitor our background information and have a minimum online presence that keeps us safe from potential fraud.

 Stop Identity Theft Now

 If you are concerned about safeguarding yourself and your loved ones against identity-related crimes, try OneRep’s family plan.
 It covers up to 6 people.
-We monitor the web and automatically remove your family’s unauthorized profiles from more than 100 people search sites.
+We monitor the web and automatically remove your family’s unauthorized profiles from 191 people-search sites.
 Don’t let exposed personal information affect your everyday life.